ashcrows/IITJ_G24AI1067_VCC3/Steps_&_instruction.md

 ---

-## Step8 : Automate Resource Migration
+## Step 8 : Automate Resource Migration
 We may automate with below:
 - custom python code snippet which will use the python subprocess and os libraries to get CPU usage
 - a python script which will use the prometheus to check the CPU usage by getting the mertics